algorithmiaio/dev-center/_pages/clients/cli.md

 Hello HAL 9000
 ```

-## List algorithm languages and environments and download algorithm template files
+## Listing algorithm languages and environments and downloading algorithm template files

 When you create an algorithm, you can choose to use a predefined [algorithm environment](/developers/algorithm-development/environments) that's been optimized for the Algorithmia platform with specific ML library dependencies baked in.
-You can use the algo CLI to list the algorithm languages on a specific cluster, select a language and list its corresponding algorithm environments, and then download algorithm template files if desired.
-The algo CLI makes this multi-step process straightforward, and the steps are documented in our [Training Center](https://training.algorithmia.com/developing-python-algorithms-in-a-local-ide/855746).
+You can [use the algo CLI to list the algorithm languages](/developers/algorithm-development/environments/#list-languages-and-environments-and-download-algorithm-template-files) on a specific cluster, select a language and list its corresponding algorithm environments, and then download algorithm template files if desired.
+The algo CLI makes this multi-step process straightforward.

 ## Additional functionality